-- ☐ Electronic equipment and switches off. - Battery switch off. - Notify person who had float plan. - □ Boat covered properly for trailering, docking or mooring. - ☐ If boat is pulled from water, drain plug removed. - ☐ If boat is pulled from water, hull and propeller inspected for damage.
+- Equipment dry and stored. - □ Electronic equipment and switches off. - □ Notify person who had float plan. - Boat covered properly for trailering, docking or mooring. - ☐ If boat is pulled from water, drain plug removed. - ☐ If boat is pulled from water, hull and propeller inspected for damage.